 CHEISEA TRAFFIC AND PARKING COMMISSION PUBLIC HEARING Notice is hereby given in accordance with Chapter 90 of the General Laws of Massachusetts and of Massachusetts and pursuant to Section 6-3 of the Charter of the City of Chelsea that a Public Hearing of the Chelsea Traffic and Parking Commission will be held on Tuesday, May 29, 2018 at 6:00 P.M.

-Third Floor Conference Room City Hall, 500 Broadway of the Charter of the City of the public hearing is to receive comment regarding a request to replace the existing downtown commercial loading zone and fifte (15) minute parking zone program with an expanded, modified curbside management policy comprised of the relocation of certain commercial loading zones, the addition of mercial loading and revision of operating Per Order Chief Brian A. Kyes anticipated to be located at 80 Eastern Avenue, Chelsea.
-There will be an opportunity for the public to ask questions.
-Please Contact Gabriel ries at 617-270-1096.
+Third Floor Conference Room City Hall, 500 Broadway Pursuant to Section 6-3 of the Charter of the City of the public hearing on file and available is to receive comment regarding a request to replace the existing for public review in the Office of the City Clerk and the Office of the and the Office of the

+City Council, Chelsea City

+Hall, Chelsea, MA, from

+Manday, Wednesday, and

+Thursday, 8 a.m. to 4

+p.m., Tuesday 8 a.m. to

+7 p.m. and Friday from 8

+p.m. to Noon downtown commercial loading zone and fifte (15) minute parking zone program with an expanded, modified curbside management policy comprised of the relocation of certain a.m. to Noon.
+Councilor Damali Vidot, commercial loading zones, the addition of